 Until the word "googolplex" began appearing in dictionaries, centillion was the highest lexicographically recognized named number in the English language.

-If you're interested in this page, you may also find Greek metric prefixes interesting as well.
+See also Names for Big Numbers in Indian English.
+You may also find Greek metric prefixes interesting as well.